Orwa Nyrabia

-Education and career
+Early life and education

-Nyrabia graduated with a degree of acting from the Higher Institute for Dramatic Arts in Damascus, Syria.
+Nyrabia grew up in the city of Homs, Syria, in a family of political dissidents.
+His father, Mouaffaq Nyrabia, is a prominent leftist opposition figure, and a political prisoner in the 1980, and his mother, Amal Mohammad, a political activist and the sister of renowned Syrian filmmaker Ossama Mohammad.
+In 1999 Nyrabia graduated with a degree in acting from the Higher Institute for Dramatic Arts in Damascus, Syria.
 From 1997 to 2002, Nyrabia wrote regularly for Lebanese daily As-Safir.

+Film career

-In 2004, he starred in Yousry Nasrallah's "The Gate of Sun".
+While still a student, Nyrabia worked as assistant director with Ossama Mohammad on his film Sacrifices, which was premiered at the 2002 Cannes Film Festival.
+In 2004, he played the main role in Yousry Nasrallah's "The Gate of Sun".
 The film, an adaptation of Elias Khoury's novel with the same name, was screened at the 2004 Cannes Film Festival.
 Nyrabia also worked on several feature films as a first assistant director.
+In 2002, Nyrabia and his partner, filmmaker and producer Diana El Jeiroudi, launched their first independent film production company, Proaction Films, in Damascus, to be the first independent company dedicated to documentary films production in the country.

+In 2008, Nyrabia and El Jeiroudi launched DOX BOX (Arabic: أيام سينما الواقع) to be the country's first independent film festival, attracting a large audience and hosting prominent international filmmakers.
 The festival started with screenings in Damascus cinemas but from 2009 on screenings were expanded to other Syrian cities including Homs and Tartus.
 Along with the annual festival, many workshops and activities were offered to young Syrian filmmakers.
-His work with DOX BOX earned him and his partner, Diana El Jeiroudi, several awards including the Katrin Cartlidge Award and the European Documentary Award in 2012.
+His work with DOX BOX earned him and his partner, Diana El Jeiroudi, several awards, including the Katrin Cartlidge Award and the European Documentary Award in 2012.

-The most significant of the films Nyrabia produced was the 2008 documentary Dolls, A Woman from Damascus, by Diana El Jeiroudi, the film was screened in over 40 countries around the world, on Television, in festivals and Art exhibitions.
+Among the significant films Nyrabia produced was the 2008 documentary Dolls, A Woman from Damascus, by Diana El Jeiroudi, the film was screened in over 40 countries around the world, on Television, in festivals and Art exhibitions.

-In 2013, while residing in Egypt., Nyrabia produced the documentary film Return to Homs, by Syrian filmmaker Talal Derki, and the film became the very first film from the Arab World to open the prestigious IDFA, in November 2013., Return To Homs won many awards including the Grand Jury Prize of 2014 Sundance Film Festival.
+In 2013, while residing in Egypt, Nyrabia produced the documentary film Return to Homs, by Syrian filmmaker Talal Derki, and the film became the very first film from the Arab World to open the prestigious IDFA, in November 2013.
+Return To Homs won many awards, including the Grand Jury Prize of 2014 Sundance Film Festival.